 What is the ambition of The 401 Foundation?

 Over the next 10 years we plan to build a sustainable charity model that will allow us to hand out £1.5 million in grants annually to projects and individuals benefiting their communities all around the UK.
-We will aim to support approximately 750 local community projects through grants of between £100 and £3000.
+We will aim to support approximately 750 local community projects through grants up to £3000.

 ABOUT OUR GRANTS

 HOW ARE OUR GRANTS MANAGED?